memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 └── prj.conf
 ```

-Our devicetree overlay is pretty much identical to what we've used in the previous article, but for now, we're skipping `phandle-array` properties.
+Our Devicetree overlay is pretty much identical to what we've used in the previous article, but for now, we're skipping `phandle-array` properties.
 Thus, we're creating properties of type `path`, `phandle`, and `phandles`:

 ```dts
 / {